-Department of the Premier and Cabinet - Office for Digital Government
+Department of the Premier and Cabinet - Office for ICT and Digital Transformation

 D3 Digital Challenges offer a new way to work with government.
 Challenges tackle social issues faced by the community through connecting those affected with those best placed to design and build innovative digital solutions.

 We're teaming up digital entrepreneurs with users to help discuss, design and deliver solutions that are simple, smart and digital.

 two full day workshops where the problem is defined, mentoring with subject matter experts is provided, ideas are explored, and preparation of pitch presentation is drafted

 a pitch and awards night where all ideas are presented by the teams to a panel of judges